rstudio/blastula/README.md

   password = "************")
 ```

-In the development version of **blastula**, this function is somewhat different but it allows you to use preset SMTP settings.
-For example, if you'd like to send email through **Gmail**, there is a shorthand for creating this credentials file:
+In the development version of **blastula**, this function is somewhat
+different but it allows you to use preset SMTP settings.
+For example, if
+you’d like to send email through **Gmail**, there is a shorthand for
+creating this credentials file:

 ``` r
 # Create a credentials file for sending